-Application is now CLOSED.
+The Application is CLOSED.

 The Civil Service Commission has established a first tier of Minimum Qualifications that a Fire applicant must meet in order to be eligible to test.
-Those who do not meet the Minimum Qualifications will be subject to "automatic disqualification."

 Applicants must meet all of the minimum qualifications.
 Except as noted herein, any failure to meet one or more of the minimum qualifications will result in your immediate disqualification.
 Please note that some standards have particular time limits associated with them.
 If this applies to your situation, you may later become eligible and apply once those time limits have lapsed.If you have already scheduled an appointment and find that you do not meet the minimum qualifications, please contact the Denver Civil Service Commission at (720) 913-3365.